AyushN08/Workflow-Pro/README.md

 - Easily invite team members to join via their email
 - Accept invite links and automatically join the right team
-- Email backend powered by Node.js and nodemailer (or SendGrid)
+- Email backend powered by Node.js and nodemailer

 ### 📆 Google Calendar Integration